MichalLytek/type-graphql/docs/resolvers.md

 ### Input types

-GraphQL's mutations we can create analogously, by declaring the class method, using `@Mutation` decorator, providing return type (if needed), creating arguments, etc. But for mutation we usually use `input` types, hence TypeGraphQL allows you to create inputs in the same way as the [object types](types-and-fields.md) but using `@InputType()` decorator:
+GraphQL mutations can be similarly created: Declare the class method, use the `@Mutation` decorator, create arguments, provide a return type (if needed) etc. But for mutations we usually use `input` types, hence TypeGraphQL allows us to create inputs in the same way as [object types](types-and-fields.md) but by using the `@InputType()` decorator:

 ```typescript
 @InputType()
 class AddRecipeInput {}
 ```

-We can also leverage TypeScript type checking system and ensure that we won't accidentally change the type of property by implementing `Partial` type:
+To ensure we don't accidentally change the property type we leverage the TypeScript type checking system by implementing the `Partial` type:

 ```typescript
 @InputType()
 class AddRecipeInput implements Partial<Recipe> {}
 ```

-Then we can declare all the input fields we would need, using `@Field()` decorator:
+We then declare any input fields we need, using the `@Field()` decorator:

 ```typescript
 @InputType({ description: "New recipe data" })